john-a-ellis/Credit_Card_Fraud/README.md

 # Credit_Card_Fraud
-Credit Card Fraud Detection Project 4 Team 6
-Dataset located at: https://drive.google.com/drive/folders/18y-7oFjkxsOnaDOWkhwiNVZtF26WwLJ-?usp=drive_link
+Credit Card Fraud Detection Project 4 Team 6  (Nesihlan Atar, John Ellis, Gurans Limbu, Daniel Morris) Dataset located at: https://drive.google.com/drive/folders/18y-7oFjkxsOnaDOWkhwiNVZtF26WwLJ-?usp=drive_link
 ## An Overview of the project and its purpose:
 To create a binary classification machine learning model to identify fraudulent transactions within a population of 555718 transactions.
 The labelled dataset consisted of the following 22 features: